shakebugs/shake-docs/docs/react/disable.md

 but don't want to show Shake to the guests.
 You can user enable and disable methods to accomplish that requirement.

 ## Enable
-Call the `Shake.start()` if you want to enable Shake in your application.
+Call the `Shake.setEnabled` if you want to enable Shake in your application.

 Shake will be enabled immediately, which means:
 1. Shake can be invoked